A few years ago we were going over all of our big bills and cutting costs where we could.

 Ting has burst onto the scene with one of the most affordable mobile phone plans on the market for lower users of data.

-For only $9/month you can get 100 minutes of calling, with no texts or data.
-Need more data or some text messaging?
-Just pay a little bit more and you're set to go.
+For only $15/month you can get unlimited calls, text and 1GB of data.
+Need more data ?
+Just pay a little bit more and you’re set to go.
 You only ever pay for what you use.

 Ting is affordable, reliable and has the definitely staked a claim to being one of the better MVNOs on the market right now.
 I’d put them on your shortlist of providers to try.